Energy bill rebates, grants & support 2026: who qualifies in the UK?

 • Clear next steps and guidance

-FAQs: energy bill rebates 2026 (UK households)
+FAQs: energy bill rebates and support 2026 (UK households)

 Check your options today